“The Great Commission”

 David A. Shirey

-What do you make of the fact that the people Jesus commissioned with the Great Commission weren’t all that great?
-According to Matthew, the commissionees (if there is such a word) fell asleep on Jesus during his agonizing prayer in Gethsemane.
+What do you make of the fact that the great commissionees – the people Jesus commissioned with the Great Commission - weren’t all that great?
+Here’s what I mean.
+They fell asleep on Jesus during his agonizing prayer in Gethsemane.
 They woke up only to run off when Judas came to betray him.
 They were nowhere to be found on Good Friday.
 There’s not a word of their whereabouts on Holy Saturday.
-According to Matthew, Mark and Luke’s accounts of Easter, none of them were at the empty tomb when Christ was raised from death to life.
-The commissionees of the Great Commission weren’t all that great.
+According to Matthew, Mark, and Luke’s accounts of Easter, none of them were at the empty tomb on the morning Christ was raised from death to life.
 Those eleven were an imperfect bunch.
 In his comments on this passage Dale Bruner wrote, “The number ‘eleven’ limps; it’s not perfect like twelve…Jesus commands a defective eleven.
 The church that Jesus sends into the world is ‘elevenish,’ imperfect, fallible.[1]” I like that word “elevenish” to describe that imperfect bunch to whom Jesus gave the Great Commission.
 They weren’t playing with a full deck, weren’t the brightest crayons in the box, weren’t the sharpest knives in the drawer.
 They were a taco short of a combo plate.
 Their elevator didn’t go all the way to the top.
 Their lights were on but no one was home.

-And what did Jesus do with those imperfect, ‘elevenish’ worshipping/ doubting disciples?
+And tell me – what did Jesus do with those imperfect, ‘elevenish’ disciples who worshipped and doubted at the same time?
 Did he:

 A) Scold and shame them?